lfriedl/javaCADE/README.md

 Notes for command line:

-* The project can be built using Java (JDK) versions 11 or higher.
+* The project can be built (`javac`) using Java (JDK) versions 11 or higher.
 It is configured to compile into bytecode version 11.
 (This means it can be run with `java` in that version or higher.)
 To make `ant` use a specific JDK, set it in the environment variable JAVA_HOME.
 * Requires [ant](http://ant.apache.org/) version ≥1.8.0.
 * Unit tests are not (currently) included in git.
 If/when they are added: